-(3) This growing unity finds expression in (a) the general watchwords of the dictatorship of the proletariat, a Soviet régime and mass revolutionary struggle for a Soviet régime; (b) the formation of Communist Parties throughout the world; (c) the transition of the masses to the Communist Platform of Struggle; (d) the formation of factory committees and the struggle for the participation of workmen in administration, which can be observed in almost all large capitalist countries; (e) the simultaneous international struggle of the proletariat against intervention in Russian affairs and against White Terror in Hungary and Ireland; (f) the growing wave of strikes and partial uprisings; (y) lastly, the union of the proletariat round the III International which is at present taking place.
+(3) This growing unity finds expression in (a) the general watchwords of the dictatorship of the proletariat, a Soviet régime and mass revolutionary struggle for a Soviet régime; (b) the formation of Communist Parties throughout the world; (c) the transition of the masses to the Communist Platform of Struggle; (d) the formation of factory committees and the struggle for the participation of workmen in administration, which can be observed in almost all large capitalist countries; (e) the simultaneous international struggle of the proletariat against intervention in Russian affairs and against White Terror in Hungary and Ireland; (f) the growing place.

-(4) This is expressed by the fact that our foreign comrades are splendidly represented at the Congress, which is attended by delegates from all Communist parties and groups and sections closely united with the Communism of England, Ireland, France, Spain.
-Italy, Germany, Austria, Hungary, Denmark, Holland, Sweden, Norway, Poland, Bulgaria, and the Balkans generally, Finland, etc., of the United States of America, Australia, and finally of the peoples of the East (India, Turkey, Persia, etc.).
+(4) This is expressed by the fact that our foreign comrades are splendidly represented at the Congress, which is attended by delegates from all Communist parties and groups and sections closely united with the Communism of England, Ireland, France, Spain, Italy, Germany, Austria, Hungary, Denmark, Holland, Sweden, Norway, Poland, Bulgaria, and the Balkans generally, Finland, etc., of the United States of America, Australia, and finally of the peoples of the East (India, Turkey, Persia, etc.).